Oliver-Gross/Disaster-Response-Pipeline/README.md

 from sklearn.model_selection import GridSearchCV <br>
 from sklearn.metrics import f1_score, precision_score, recall_score <br>

+[sys](https://docs.python.org/3/library/sys.html) provides access to some variables used or maintained by the interpreter and to functions that interact strongly with the interpreter. <br>
 [nltk](https://www.nltk.org/) provides easy-to-use interfaces, along with a suite of text processing libraries for classification, tokenization, stemming, tagging, parsing, and semantic reasoning, wrappers for industrial-strength NLP libraries. <br>
 [re](https://docs.python.org/3/library/re.html) provides regular expression matching operations similar to those found in Perl. <br>
 [sqlalchemy](https://www.sqlalchemy.org/) is the Python SQL toolkit and Object Relational Mapper that gives application developers the full power and flexibility of SQL. <br>